[LEGACY] Compressing a Model to FP16¶

 but it is negligible for most models.

-To compress the model, use the
+To disable compression, use the

 mo --input_model INPUT_MODEL --compress_to_fp16=False